terrapower/armi/doc/developer/tooling.rst

 tests are written and working.
 The idea here is: as soon as you open a PR, people will start spending their time looking at it.
 And their time is valuable.
-Even though GitHub allows you to `open a Draft PR <https://github.blog/2019-02-14-introducing-draft-pull-requests/>`_, this is not the default open in ARMI.
+Even though GitHub allows you to `open a Draft PR <https://github.blog/2019-02-14-introducing-draft-pull-requests/>`_, this is not the default option in ARMI.
 It should not be your workflow to open a Draft PR by default.
 We prefer to keep the PR list as short as possible.
+A good rule of thumb is: don't open a PR until you think it is ready for final review.

 Test It
 ^^^^^^^